music

 This is an example program for teaching computer programming.
 The example is a free music player, completely legal, that does not have any subscription fees, download costs, or advertisements.

 If you don’t have access to a remote web server (at school or under your own account), you can install a working Apache web server, MySQL data base, and PHP scripting language and run this entire programming project from your local computer in your favorite web browser.
+There are free programs that pre-load these items for you for Macintosh at MAMP and Windows at WAMP.
 See local server.

 The project starts with a very simple music player code example (simplified from my first experiments in this area).